You are here

 Punishment for an organizer or participant in hazing is a $3,000 fine and/or imprisonment in a house of correction for not more than one year.
 Punishment (Section 18) for failure to report hazing to the extent “such person can do so without danger or peril to himself or others,” is also a crime and subject to a fine of $1,000.00.

 All student organizations are required to review the law annually with all members.
-If you have any questions regarding the law, discuss them with a member of the Center for Student Engagement.
+If you have any questions regarding the law, discuss them with a staff member from the Center for Student Engagement immediately.